carbon-design-system/ibm-security/docs/storybook.md

 The Storybook environment is a searchable single source of truth for UI components with detailed information on their props, documentation, and example use cases on how to consume Carbon for IBM Security.

-Addons enable advanced functionality including:
+Storybook addons enable advanced functionality, including:

 1. [Knobs](https://github.com/storybookjs/storybook/tree/master/addons/knobs) - Interact with and edit component props dynamically
 2. [Actions](https://github.com/storybookjs/storybook/tree/master/addons/actions) - Get feedback on data received by event handlers when an action is performed